Gigaspaces/xap-docs/site/content/xap/12.2/admin/logging-backing-custom-policy.markdown

 # Delete Backup Policy

-A backup policy that deletes any file which is older than the specified period, but keeps at least as many of the specified backup files.
+A backup policy that deletes any file that is older than the specified backup period, but keeps at least as many of the specified backup files.

-By default, a file is kept for a 30 day period.
-After 30 days, the file is deleted; Unless if there are less than 10 backup files available.
+By default, a file is kept for a 30-day period.
+After 30 days, the file is deleted, unless there are less than 10 backup files available.
 In other words, maintain a history of 10 files, even if there was nothing logged for more than 30 days.

-These properties can be configured either by modifying the logging configuration file:
+These properties can be configured by modifying the logging configuration file:

 ```bash